SQream/cpp-connector/README.md

 ### CMake

 CMake (3.17.1+) build is tested with ninja as a backend on all platforms.
-Just place the single [Windows binary](https://github.com/ninja-build/ninja/releases/download/v1.10.0/ninja-win.zip) or [Linux binary](https://github.com/ninja-build/ninja/releases/download/v1.10.0/ninja-linux.zip) anywhere in your path.
+Place the single [Windows binary](https://github.com/ninja-build/ninja/releases/download/v1.10.0/ninja-win.zip) or [Linux binary](https://github.com/ninja-build/ninja/releases/download/v1.10.0/ninja-linux.zip) anywhere in your path to verify a successful build on all supported platforms.

 Sample setup, from the connector folder: